 #4 See the Stavropoleos Monastery and Church

 The Stavropoleos Monastery Church is a favorite attraction in Bucharest.
 The quaint and colorful Orthodox church dates to 1724.
 Although small, it is well worth going inside to see the murals that cover the walls.
-There is no fee to enter, making it one of the top things to do in Bucharest for free.

 While nuns still live and work in the adjoining monastery, visitors are welcome to step into the courtyard garden, where there are tombstones and other fragments of the past.